 Ohio has made some progress in preventing new opioid abuse.
 The state has closed pill mills, improved prescription tracking and worked with the medical community to revise prescribing guidelines.
 Those guidelines now ensure pain interventions are available to patients who need it while also taking important steps to limit the number of opiate prescription medications that are diverted and sold on the street for illicit use.

 Preventing drug and alcohol abuse, especially in youth, requires an investment in Drug and Alcohol Addiction Treatment Program for Men and Women.
-This includes addressing mental, emotional and behavioral disorders, equipping youth with positive coping skills to deal with stress and trauma and teaching peaceful conflict resolution methods to reduce youth drug use before it starts.
+The alcohol detox program includes addressing mental, emotional and behavioral disorders, equipping youth with positive coping skills to deal with stress and trauma and teaching peaceful conflict resolution methods to reduce youth drug use before it starts.

 Start Talking! is Ohio’s statewide youth drug prevention initiative that brings together proven prevention strategies to promote the importance of having drug-free conversations with our youth.
 Research shows that children whose parents, or other trusted adults, talk with them about the risks of drugs are up to 50 percent less likely to use drugs, get more information at www.consultant.rehab/how-to-start-a-rehab-center.

 Licking County offers many prevention programs like the PAX Good Behavior Game – providing teachers with low-cost, proven evidence-based actions to introduce and reinforce positive behavior, Reward & Reminder -recognizing business owners and establishments that refused to sell alcohol or tobacco to minors, the Triple P (Positive Parenting Program) which trains practitioners to provide parenting support to reduce child maltreatment, Pax-It Notes – recognizing the good things people do, Life Skills curriculums, and Generation RX – educating youth on medication safety.

 Equipping our youth to cope with stresses, providing counseling and troubled youth treatments for mental health disorders, reducing adverse childhood experiences (trauma), building self-esteem and resiliency, improving social skills, and encouraging physical activity will be an investment in our youth that isn’t geared to increasing test scores, but to emphasize reducing risk factors and increasing the skills needed to live healthy and happy lives.